 Post8 MOST LIKELY PEOPLE FOR AN IN-HOUSE ASSEMBLY

 Minus Forty is a leader in the commercial refrigeration manufacturing industry.
 Everyday, 120 employees are committed to providing freezer solutions.
-For over 20 years, they been working around quality, reliability and efficiency.
+For over 20 years, they have been working around quality, reliability, and efficiency.